Arkansas Highway 21: Route description

 The route begins at US 64 in Clarksville near the Clarksville Municipal Airport and runs north to the Ozark National Forest.
 Highway 21 runs north to intersect Highway 292 near Ludwig and Ludwig Lake near Hillcrest in Johnson County.
 The route begins a concurrency with Highway 16 until Edwards Junction when Highway 21 turns north and serves as a southern terminus for Highway 43 at Boxley.
-Upon entering Madison County the highway intersects Highway 74 in Kingston and passes the Bank of Kingston, a property on the National Register of Historic Places.
-Continuing north, Highway 21 intersects US 412 along the Carroll County line.
+Upon entering Madison County, the highway intersects Highway 74 in Kingston and passes the Bank of Kingston, a property on the National Register of Historic Places.
+Continuing north, Highway 21 intersects US 412 and enters Carroll County, before following US 412 for a short distance to the east, where it turns back north.
+The route continues north through Carroll County and enters Berryville, before a brief concurrency with US 62, followed by a concurrency with Highway 221, after which it heads north to the Missouri state line, where it continues as Missouri Route 13.